Events and Activities

 The Department of Biology invites scholars in Biology to present their research at the Department of Biology at Georgetown University.
 The guest speakers attend the seminar series on most Thursdays throughout the academic year, during the Fall and Spring semester.
 The seminars are followed by a Q&A session.
 To learn about current and previous speakers please browse the lists below:

-Journal Clubs are provided weekly for graduate students as an opportunity to present journal articles of their choice and share them with their colleagues and instructors.
+Journal Clubs are provided weekly to graduate students as an opportunity to present journal articles of their choice and share them with their colleagues and instructors.
 It serves as a practice ground for speaking to a scientific audience.
-Journal clubs are a forum for learning and for the expansion of scientific knowledge in ecology, evolution and behavior, and Molecular Cell Biology literature.
+Journal clubs are a forum for learning and for the expansion of scientific knowledge in Astrobiology, ecology, evolution and behavior, and Molecular Cell Biology literature.

 EEB Journal Club